Research Sources for Students

 To search for books, use the following resources:

-Harvard University's library system (anyone on the web can search it): Search Hollis or Hollis Classic.
+- Harvard University’s library system: Search Hollis or Hollis Classic.

-Amazon.com: As you may know about Amazon, in addition to new books it also sells cheaper digital editions (either for Kindle readers or for free Kindle apps on Mac/PC) and is a broker for used books.
+- Amazon.com: As you may know, in addition to new books it also sells cheaper digital editions (either for Kindle readers or for free Kindle apps on Mac/PC) and is a broker for used books.
+You wouldn’t necessarily want or need to buy books for a student paper but it could be worthwhile if a book were extraordinarily relevant but not available in a library.

-AbeBooks: Particularly good site for getting used copies of books.
+- AbeBooks: Particularly good site for buying used copies of books.

 Think Tanks and Policy Journals